SchokiCoder/book_modern_c/src/2_typesnvars.md

 ## Variables

-Computing is all about getting results (of calculations) and to store these results we need variables.
-In C these need to be declared, we do that by giving them a type and a name.
+Computing is all about getting results (of calculations), and to store these results we need variables.
+In C these need to be declared.
+We do that by giving them a type and a name.

 ```c